CatarinaGamboa/liquidjava/README.md

 ## Project structure
 - **docs**: documents used for the design of the language.
 The folder includes a readme to a full artifact used in the design process, here are some initial documents used to prepare the design of the refinements language at its evaluation
-- **liquidjava-umbrella**: maven project with the different sub-folders with api, examples and the verifier.
 - **liquidjava-api**: inlcudes the annotations that can be introduced in the Java programs to add the refinements
 - **liquidjava-examples**: includes a main folder with the current example that the verifier is testing; and inlcudes the classes for the tests
 - **liquidjava-verifier**: has the project for verification of the classes
     - *api*: classes that test the verifier.
 Includes the `CommandLineLauncher` that runs the verification on a given class or on the main folder of `liquidjava-examples` if no argument is given.
 This package includes the JUnit tests to verify if the examples in `liquidjava-example/tests` are correctly verified.
     - *ast*: represents the abstract syntax tree of the refinement's language.
     - *errors*: package for reporting the errors.
     - *processor*: package that handles the type checking.
     - *rj_language*: handles the processing of the strings with refinements.
     - *smt*: package that handles the translation to the smt solver and the processing of the results the smt solver produces.
     - *utils*: includes useful methods for all the previous packages.